digitallyinduced/ihp-boilerplate/README.md

 ## Support

-For issues related to this boilerplate or the GitHub Actions workflow, please open an issue in this repository.
+For issues related to IHP or this project's setup, please refer to the [IHP documentation](https://ihp.digitallyinduced.com/Guide/) or seek help on the [IHP Forum](https://ihp.digitallyinduced.com/community/).

-For general IHP support, refer to the [IHP documentation](https://ihp.digitallyinduced.com/Guide/) or the [IHP Forum](https://ihp.digitallyinduced.com/community/).
+For project-specific issues, please open an issue in this repository.